 One way to achieve this finer granularity with generative syntax is to employ weights as a measure of grammaticality.
-Note that it is not quite what we obtained through probabilistic methods, because estimated probabilities are not grammaticality judgements per se, but occurrence-based (although smoothing techniques attempt to account for missing events).
-A natural way to obtain a gradience of grammaticality using model theoretic methods is to structure formulæ as large conjunctions $\bigwedge_i \varphi_i$, where each conjunct φ_i implements a specific linguistic notion.
+Note that it is not quite what we obtain through probabilistic methods (cf. Chapter 6), because estimated probabilities are not grammaticality judgements per se, but occurrence-based (although smoothing techniques attempt to account for missing events).
+Most of this discussion is inspired by Pullum and Scholz (2001).

+Practical aspects of the notion of grammaticality gradience have been investigated in the context of property grammars, see e.g. Duchier et al. (2009).
+A natural way to obtain a gradience of grammaticality using model theoretic methods is to structure formulæ as large conjunctions $\bigwedge_i \varphi_i$ , where each conjunct $\varphi_i$ implements a specific linguistic notion.
 A degree of grammaticality can be derived from (possibly weighted) counts of satisfied conjuncts.
 Open Lexicon.
-An underlying assumption of generative syntax is the presence of a finite lexicon Σ .
+An underlying assumption of generative syntax is the presence of a finite lexicon $\Sigma$ .
 A specific treatment is required in automated systems in order to handle unknown words.
 This limitation is at odds with the diachronic addition of new words to languages, and with the grammaticality of sentences containing pseudo-words, as for instance Could you hand over the salt, please?
 Could you smurf over the smurf, please?